AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 ## 1.1 Allocation Models ## {#alib_contmono_intro_builtin_allocation}
 Two "built-in" sorts of memory are available with the C++ language:
 - <b>Local- Or Stack-Allocation<br></b>
-  Local variables are created on the so called <em>"stack-frame"</em>, which is a limited, usually fixed size, linear memory buffer associated with each execution thread of a running process.
+  Local variables are created on the so-called <em>"stack-frame"</em>, which is a limited, usually fixed size, linear memory buffer associated with each execution thread of a running process.
   Local variables are often called <em>"automatic variables"</em>, because they are constructed and deleted without the need of keywords <c>new</c> and <c>delete</c>.<br>